mjung5/covid-vignette-api/README.md

 ## `confirmedCasesState`

-This function interacts with the `Day One Live` endpoint with modification of status changed to confirmed.
+This function interacts with the `Day One Live` endpoint with modification of status changed to `confirmed`.
 This function returns a `data.frame` of daily confirmed case numbers by specific states from 11/22/2020 to present.
 Users can select state names (encompassing states and other locations) to get different states’ datasets.
 I selected 6